 Deputies say Erica's adoptive parents initially talked with investigators, but became "increasingly uncooperative."
 The FBI joined in the search for Erica on Wednesday.
 The Rowan County Sheriff's Office says investigators are also working the National Center for Missing and Exploited Children.

-The Parsons told WBTV they wanted to get their side of the story out, saying "it has been very difficult."
+On Thursday morning, the Parsons told WBTV they wanted to get their side of the story out, saying the last week and half has been very difficult.

 "It's hard," Casey Parsons told WBTV.
 "It's a nightmare – worst thing you can think of."